Introduction

 If a rule associated with this Form is called, @FilterScope will contain three records.

 The first two columns, Dimension and Hierarchy, are defined in the Form structure.
-If we take a look at the LAYOUT tab in the Form Designer, we can quickly see where these values are from.
+If we take a look at the Layout tab in the Form Editor, we can quickly see where these values originate.

-If the selected Member is a real Dimension Member, which means either:
+When a Member is a real Dimension Member, that means one of two things:

-- The filter uses a Member List or a PC hierarchy, and the selected Member is not All, or
+- The Filter uses a Member List or a PC hierarchy, and the selected Member is not All

-Then the MemberId will be 0, whereas Name will be the display name of the member, which is exactly the same as what you see in the filter on the page.
+In these cases, the MemberId will be 0, whereas Name will be the Member's display name, which is exactly the same as what's displayed in the Filter.

 Here's a quick test.
 Take a look at this screenshot.
 Can you figure out what the values in @FilterScope would be?